Bruin-Dev/Intelygenz/docs/SYSTEM_CONFIGURATIONS_THROUGH_AWS_PARAM_KEYS.md

 ## About the different environments

+When creating a new parameter in the Parameter Store, please decide if it will be different on `dev` and `pro` or if it will be same in both environments.
+If they're different, you should create a parameter for each environment.
+Otherwise, just create one under `common`.
-When creating a new parameter in Parameter Store, please do make sure to create two parameters out of it: one for `dev` environments, and another one for `pro`.
-In general, `dev` and `pro` versions of the same parameter will share the same value, unless there is a strong reason to keep them different.
+In general, most parameters will share the same value, unless there is a strong reason to keep them different.

 For example, parameters used to point to third party systems may differ if their app has not only a Production system, but also a Development / Test one.
 In that case, the `pro` version of the parameter should aim at the third party's Production system,